project-capo/docs-main/panda.rst

 Panda
 =====

-Robot *Panda*, dostępny w laboratorium *Robolab*, posiada następujące komponenty:
+Robot called *Panda* is available in *Robolab* laboratory.
+That robot has following components:

-* silniki *Polulu* obsługiwane przez sterowniki silników *Roboclaw*
+* *Polulu* engines controlled by *Roboclaw* drivers
-* czujnik ruchu *Ninedof*
+* *Ninedof* motion sensor
-* skaner laserowy *Hokuyo* (opcjonalnie)
+* *Hokuyo* laser scanner (optional)
-* dodatkowe elementy, np. servo silniki *Maestro* (opcjonalnie)
+* additional things, like servo engines *Maestro* (optional)
-* komputer *Pandaboard*
+* *Pandaboard* motherboard
-* baterię, okablowanie, obudowę i napęd
+* battery, wiring, cover and driving gear

-Kolejne rozdziały opisują, jak zainstalować system operacyjny i przygotować robota do pracy w laboratorium.
+Next chapters describe how to install operating system and prepare robot to work in laboratory.

 .. toctree::